mui/toolpad/docs/data/toolpad/studio/concepts/data-providers.md

 ## Sorting

-Toolpad data sources support server-side sorting.
+Toolpad Studio data sources support server-side sorting.
 To achieve this you'll have to consume the `sortModel` property that is passed to the `getRecords` method:

 ```tsx
 export default createDataProvider({